-- Bachelor’s degree from an accredited university;
+- Bachelor’s degree or recognized equivalent from an accredited institution

 - The Graduate Record Examination (GRE)

 - Evidence of English Language Proficiency (for applicants from countries in which the official language is not English)

 Other elements of your application that weigh heavy in the review process include: